 Abu Hassan, born John Georgelas to upper-middle class American-Greek parents in Texas, met Choudhury online in 2003 on a Muslim matrimonial site, according to Graeme Wood, writing for The Atlantic.
 The 20-year-old was said to have been a rebellious teenager like Georgelas, who abandoned his military family in Texas after converting to Islam in 2001.

 Choudhury, who was born to a Bangladeshi immigrant father who worked as a postmaster, was known as Tania and was to all intents and purposes westernised and with no interest in religion.
 Though Joya's parents and four siblings had apparently neglected their religion as they assimilated into British middle-class culture, Choudhury became increasingly radicalised while studying for her A-levels in East London.

-After meeting Georgelas online, which was apparently not uncommon among her peers at college, Choudhury married him in 2003, later officially exchanging vows in Rochdale, heavily pregnant at the time, according to the Times.
-Within a year, however, the couple had surrounded themselves with radical Islamist preachers, such as Jordanian Abu Isa Al-Rifai.
+After meeting online, which was apparently not uncommon among her peers at college, She married Georgelas in 2003 later officially exchanging vows in Rochdale, heavily pregnant at the time, according to The Times.
+Within a year however, the couple had surrounded themselves with radical Islamist preachers such as Jordanian .

-In 2011, Georgelas' parole expired and the couple moved to Egypt with their two sons, with Joya giving birth to a third not long after.
-It was here that the couple met European Islamists, as Georgelas made a name for himself as something of a scholar.
+In 2011 Georgelas' parole expired and the couple moved to Egypt with their two sons, with Joya giving birth to a third not long after.
+It was here that the couple met European jihadists as Georgelas made a name for himself as something of a scholar.

-Choudhury divorced Georgelas in 2014.
-She now describes herself as a "left-wing libertarian and spiritual seeker" on her Twitter profile the newspaper says.
+Choudhury divorced Georgelas in 2014 and she describes herself as a "left wing libertarian and spiritual seeker" on her Twitter profile the newspaper says.
 Georgelas, meanwhile, is the most senior western member of the group.